CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-messages.md

 To get the text or HTML version of a sent message you can simply use the "text" and "html" methods.
 The full original headers can be fetched with the "headers" method.
-The URI of these calls are:
+The URLs of these calls are:

 ```text
 https://www.smtpeter.com/v1/text/MESSAGEID